Skip White Performance - We have the best prices you will ever find for aluminum heads, rotating assemblies and strokers

 The real story...Skip White Performance vs. White Performance & Machine

-We are Skip White Performance, NOT White Performance and Machine.
+We are Skip White Performance, NOT White Performance and Machine or Marine

-Due to their limited production capability and many disagreements about the engine building process and workmanship, we opted to open a full scale machine shop of our own a few years later.
-Fred White began competing against us even though our contract had a non-compete clause in it.
+Due to their limited production capability and many disagreements about the engine building process and workmanship, we opted to open a full scale machine shop of our own.
+Fred White began competing against us even though our contract had a no compete clause in it.
+Fred White sold his machine shop in 2016.

-Our engines are custom-built to our customers' specifications and are shipped in approx. 2-4 weeks, perhaps sooner, depending on the season.
-Our rotating assemblies usually ship out in about one week or less, and our heads ship in about a week or less.
+Our engines are custom-built to our customers' specifications and are shipped, in general, in 2-5 weeks, perhaps sooner, depending on the season.
+Our rotating assemblies ship out in about one week, and our heads ship in about a week or less.

 Now you know the real story, and we hope this helps with the confusion.